 Inclusive language examples*:

 *Note: Many stylistic guide issues aren't formally resolved or codified.
-You should review various practices and debates and opinions in revising a style guide in your discipline.
+You should review various practices/debates in revising a style guide in your discipline.

 Note: This statements are for guidance purposes.
 Journals may use these as template but should reflect on what meets their journal's priorities, goals, community etc.

 Beck, S. L. (2018).
 Developing and writing a diversity statement.
 Vanderbilt University Center for Teaching.
 Retrieved [23 Feb.
 2021]

 Bosc, Lauren.
 Exploring Diversity and Inclusion in Scholarly Communications.
 Webinar given for the Canadian Association of Learned Journals.

 Equity, diversity, and inclusion: Update on C4DISC and how journals can implement EDI / Équité, diversité et inclusion : Mise à jour sur C4DISC et comment les revues peuvent mettre en pratique l’EDI.
 Webinar given for the Canadian Association of Learned Journals March 17, 2022.

 Library Publishing Coalition: An Ethical Framework for Library Publishing – Topics: Diversity, Equity, and Inclusion.